rtrouton/Payload-Free-Package-Creator/README.md

 5. Once you've entered a name for the installer package, you'll be prompted for a package identifier.
 By default, the name filled in will be **com.github.payload_free**, but this name should be changed to be something unique.

+6. Once you’ve entered an identifier for the installer package, you’ll be prompted for a version number.
+By default, the value filled in will be **1.0**, but this value should be changed to be something unique.

-6. Once the package name and package identifier have been set, **Payload-Free Package Creator.app** will prompt for an administrator's username and password.
+7. Once the package name, package identifier and package version number have been set, **Payload-Free Package Creator.app** will prompt for an administrator's username and password.

-7. Once the admin username and password are provided, **Payload-Free Package Creator.app** will create the payload-free package and prompt you when it's finished.
+8. Once the admin username and password are provided, **Payload-Free Package Creator.app** will create the payload-free package and prompt you when it's finished.

-8. Click OK at the prompt and a new Finder window will open and display the newly-created payload-free package.
+9. Click OK at the prompt and a new Finder window will open and display the newly-created payload-free package.

-9. **Payload-Free Package Creator.app** will automatically exit.
+10. **Payload-Free Package Creator.app** will automatically exit.